firecat53/dockerfiles/check_mk/README.md

 # Docker Check-MK Monitoring

-This is a Dockerfile to set up [Check-MK Monitoring][1] along with Msmtp send-only mail (using Gmail, Mandrill, etc.) for notifications.
+This is a Dockerfile to set up [Check-MK Monitoring][1] (Checkmk Raw edition) along with Msmtp send-only mail (using Gmail, Mandrill, etc.) for notifications.

 ## Build